alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As you can see  **I set revocationMode to â€œNoCheckâ€** this is usually enough to solve the problem.
+As you can see  **I set revocationMode to *NoCheck*** this is usually enough to solve the problem.
 After everything works you can verify what is happening with a user that does not belongs to Developers role..

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 using (HelloWorld.HelloWorldClient client = new WindowsFormsApplication1.HelloWorld.HelloWorldClient())